codefresh-io/docs.codefresh.io/_docs/pipelines/triggers/cron-triggers.md

 1. (Optional) Selecting additional options:
   * Git trigger event to simulate when the Cron trigger timer is activated.
 The pipeline is populated with the information from the Git repo such as the repo URL, branch name, latest commit information, including the date and author of the commit.
   * Variables to populate for the build
-  * Build behavior to override for the build
+  * Caching, volume resuse and notification behavior to override for the build

-### Create a Cron trigger in UI
+## How to: Create a Cron trigger in UI
 **Before you begin**

 Review: